Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Energy Optimization with Performance Guarantees

 \section{Energy Optimization with Performance Guarantees}

-Given that the fluid model provides a tractable first-order approximation of the stochastic dynamics within ALBA and that we have considered mild assumptions on the structure of scaling rules (Assumption~\ref{as3}), it is natural to use the fluid model in an optimization framework to trade off between performance and energy costs.
-As proof of concept, the objective of this section is to show a high-level application of our results that may serve as a base for future more sophisticated techniques, which may integrate machine learning mechanisms or consider switching costs.

-We limit the focus on JIQ and on sets of scaling rules that satisfy the assumptions in Theorem~\ref{th3}, say $\mathcal{G}$, as they automatically imply fluid optimality (Remark~\ref{rem:asymptotic_optimality}) in the \emph{stationary} regime.
-Let us define the cost function~$\mathcal{J}_{g}$ as the long-run time average of a linear combination between the power consumption $P(x)=c_{0,1} x_{0,1} + c_{0,2} x_{0,2} + c_{1,2} y_{1}$, $c_{i,j}>0$, and the average queue length per busy server $Q(x)=\frac{1}{y_1}\sum_i i x_{i,2}$ induced by the scaling rule~$g$ (as in, e.g., \cite{WiermanSpeedScaling}), i.e.,
+In this section, we use the fluid model in an optimization framework to trade off between performance and energy costs, and we numerically show that it accurately captures the stochastic dynamics of the finite ALBA system.
+Let us focus on JIQ as load balancing algorithm and on the set (say $\mathcal{G}$) of scaling rules that satisfy the assumptions in Theorem~\ref{th3}.
+Note that these imply fluid optimality in the stationary regime.
+As in, e.g., \cite{WiermanSpeedScaling}, let us define the cost function~$\mathcal{J}_{g}$ as the long-run time average of a linear combination between the power consumption $P(x)=c_{0,1} x_{0,1} + c_{0,2} x_{0,2} + c_{1,2} y_{1}$, $c_{i,j}>0$, and the average queue length per busy server $Q(x)=\frac{1}{y_1}\sum_i i x_{i,2}$ induced by the scaling rule~$g$, i.e.,

 where $\kappa_i\ge 0$, $i=1,2$; one can think $\kappa_1$ in terms of \$/watt and $\kappa_2$ in terms of \$/job.
 Then, Theorem~\ref{th3} implies that